nbrandolino/git-helper/README.md

 - `-a, --add-repo <PATH>`: Adds a new repository to be managed.
 - `-r, --remove-repo <IDENTIFIER>`: Removes a repository from management.
 - `-l, --list-repos`: Lists all managed repositories.
+- `-d, --detect-repos`: Detects Git repositories in the specified directory and adds them to the configuration.
 - `-s, --status`: Displays a detailed status report for all managed repositories.
 - `-p, --pull-all`: Pulls the latest changes for all managed repositories.
 - `-f, --fetch-all`: Fetches updates for all managed repositories.